hhanccheng/sshsec/README.md

 # This script use to quick setup vps security
 # change the default ssh port, and disable password login
 # vps version: debian 10
+# Before Run this script:
     # Set the key to log in SSH
     # in localhost generate key pairs
     '''
     ssh-keygen -t rsa